Fair processing notice

 In line with recommendations made by the National Data Guardian in her ‘Review of Data Security, Consent and Opt-outs’, the national data opt-out was introduced for the health and social care system on 25 May 2018.
 This to give patients and the public more control over how their confidential patient information is used for research and planning purposes.

 You have the right to opt out of your information being used for anything outside of direct care.
 More information about how to do this can be found on the NHS Digital website.
-The Trust is complaint with the National Opt Out rules.
+The Trust is compliant with the National Opt Out rules.

 What information do we need to collect and why?